vaquerizaslab/tadtool/README.md

 positional arguments:
   matrix                Square Hi-C Matrix as tab-delimited or .npy file
-                        (created with numpy.save) or sparse matrix format (each line:
+                        (created with numpy.save) or sparse matrix format (each line: <row region index> <column region index>
-                        <row region index> <column region index> <matrix value>)
+                        <matrix value>)
-  regions               BED file (no header) with regions corresponding to
+  regions               BED file (no header) with regions corresponding to the
-                        the number of rows in the provided matrix. window_size           Window size in base pairs cutoff                Cutoff for TAD-calling algorithm at given window size. output                Optional output file to save TADs.
+                        number of rows in the provided matrix.
+Fourth column, if present, denotes name field, which is used as an identifier in sparse matrix notation. window_size           Window size in base pairs cutoff                Cutoff for TAD-calling algorithm at given window size. output                Optional output file to save TADs.

 optional arguments:
-  -h, --help            show this help message and exit
-	-a ALGORITHM, --algorithm ALGORITHM
+  -h, --help            show this help message and exit -a ALGORITHM, --algorithm ALGORITHM
                         TAD-calling algorithm.
 Options: insulation,
                         ninsulation, directionality.
 Default: insulation.
   -n NORMALISATION_WINDOW, --normalisation-window NORMALISATION_WINDOW
                         Normalisation window in number of regions.
 Only affects ninsulation algorithm.
 If not specified,
                         window will be the whole chromosome.
+  -v, --write-values    Write index values to file instead of TADs.
 ```

 As `plot`, `tads` needs a Hi-C matrix and a regions BED file as input.
 In addition, it requires a window size
 in base pairs and a cutoff (floating point).
 Optionally, the user can specify an output file to save TAD regions,
 otherwise TADs will be written to the command line.
+Use `-v` to write the insulation score or directionality index
+for each regon instead of the TAD calls.
 For further parameters, see `plot`.

 ### `subset`